vrk-kpa/suomifi-ui-components/src/core/Modal/Modal/Modal.md

 Visibility state of the Modal is controlled outside the component.
 Closing the Modal needs to be done explicitly on footer buttons and esc keypress.

+While the modal is made to be accessible without it, you might want to add an `ariaLabelledBy` prop referring to your `ModalTitle` element to appease automatic accessibility checkers and as a backup measure.

 ```js
 import { useState } from 'react';
 import {